-Bycatch – fish too small to sell, or other species unintentionally caught alongside targeted fish – can be very high and often goes to waste.
+Bycatch – fish too small to sell, or other species unintentionally caught alongside targeted fish – can be very high and often go to waste.
 As much as 70 percent of targeted fish can also be wasted: often only the flesh is eaten and the skin, carcass, bones and scales are removed in processing — a huge missed opportunity, especially in communities where healthy food is not always available and starch-based staples decrease iron and zinc absorption.
 Affordable and innovative methods to transform byproducts into edible nutrient-rich powders using local hammer mills have been trialled in Uganda with the support of the EU-funded project SmartFish.
 The powders enrich local diets and school meals, and are an emergency food supplement for refugees.
 They could also be replicated in other regions.

 Poor hygiene and handling of fish cause spoilage, threaten livelihoods and generate more waste.
 The SmartFish ‘Clean Fish, Better Life’ campaign involved the community in creating their own educational videos on post-harvest hygiene and good practices along the shores of Lake Victoria, which borders Tanzania, Uganda and Kenya.
 The campaign provided an opportunity for communities to exchange information, work together on pressing issues and solve their own problems.